capsulescodes/flint/README.md

 <br>

 > [!NOTE]
-> Flint is fully written in Bash, making it highly adaptable.
+> Flint is written entirely in Bash, making it highly adaptable.
 >
-> Adding support for new package managers mainly involves creating the appropriate configuration files.
+> Adding support for new package managers primarily involves creating the appropriate configuration files.
+>
+> Additional package managers are expected to be supported in future updates.

 <br>